midonet/orizuru/README.md

 If you experience a lot of spurious ssh errors that could be a bug in paramiko ssh session handling (we see it alot during testing).
 What helps is running the installer from a second machine, not on the same host you are installing to.

+Also make sure your ~/.ssh/known_hosts is clean and does not contain fingerprints from logging into containers created during earlier runs (may also lead to ssh connect errors in paramiko).

 Writing your own config file
 ============================
 To set up the installation on several servers you should cd into the project directory and create a yaml file in the ./conf directory.